 To be on your way to a good night’s sleep, contact your primary physician about having a sleep study.
 A sleep study is done in one of the diagnostic center’s comfortable and private rooms.
 These rooms are decorated in calm colors, are softly lit, and are complete with an in-suite bathroom/shower, large comfortable bed, recliner and flat-screen TV.

-Luke Pluto, M.D., is the Sleep Diagnostic Center medical director.
+Michael Coats, M.D., is the Sleep Diagnostic Center medical director.
 Our highly qualified staff include technologists who have received their Board of Registered Polysomonographic Technologists (BRPT) credentials.

 Common Sleep Disorders

 Tri-State Sleep Diagnostic Center diagnoses and treats a variety of sleep disorders, including:

 - Obstructive Sleep Apnea (OSA), the most serious sleep disorder, is periodic obstruction of the upper airway during sleep.
 It is the most common medical cause of excessive daytime sleepiness, and is more common in men.

 - Periodic Limb Movement Disorder (PLMD) is an irresistible limb movement often accompanied by a creeping sensation deep in the legs or arms, usually when you are trying to fall asleep.
 PLMD is characterized by rhythmic jerking of the fee or legs during sleep.

 - Narcolepsy is a chronic neurological disorder of the central nervous system that regulates sleep and wakefulness.